GREEK LOVE IN ANTIQUITY

 Carthage

-The only mention by the ancients of Greek love amongst the ancient Carthaginians is what two 1st-century-BC Roman historians reported about the liaison of the great Carthaginian general Hamilcar "Barca" with a youth.
-These imply that the Carthaginians disapproved of such a liaison, though on what grounds is unknown.
+With no literature in their own language surviving, little is known about Greek love amongst the ancient Carthaginians.
+What two 1st-century-BC Roman historians reported about the liaison of the great Carthaginian general Hamilcar "Barca" with a youth imply that the Carthaginians disapproved of such a liaison, though on what grounds is unknown.
+To judge from the behaviour of their army that captured the Greek city of Selinous in 409 BC, they shared the usual attraction of ancient men to both women and boys.

 Rome